GHanna25/WK13-Homework-And-Project/README.md

 - Filebeat is a lightweight shipper that centralizes log data.
 It also monitors log files, collects log events, and will forward them to Logstash or Elasticsearch.

 - Metricbeat collects data metrics from the OS and other services that are running.
 It then takes the stats it collects and ships them to whichever output you specify.

+**Using the Playbooks*
+in order to use these playbooks you will need to have an ansible node configured before hand.